Blaenau Gwent (Senedd constituency)

 Blaenau Gwent is a constituency of the Senedd.
 It elects one Member of the Senedd by the first past the post method of election.
 Also, however, it is one of eight constituencies in the South Wales East electoral region, which elects four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.

 Boundaries

-The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Blaenau Gwent Westminster constituency.
+The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Blaenau Gwent Westminster constituency prior to the 2023 review of Westminster constituencies.

 The other seven constituencies of the South Wales East electoral region are Caerphilly, Islwyn, Merthyr Tydfil and Rhymney, Monmouth, Newport East, Newport West and Torfaen.

 History

 This seat has had large changes in percentages and swing.
 Labour have had large majorities but following the By-election in 2006 Blaenau Gwent People's Voice gained the seat, with the previous incumbent Peter Law's wife Trish Law taking the seat and holding it in the 2007 National Assembly for Wales election.
 The party did not stand in the 2011 election and Labour regained the seat with a very large majority.
 However, in the 2016 election this was slashed with Plaid Cymru increasing their vote from 5.4% to 36.6%.
 Blaenau Gwent People's Voice won the seat in the 2006 by-election and the 2007 election.